This guide will give you the tools to save thousands of dollars on your lawsuit loan with 30 minutes of work

 Typically a funding company can advance 5% and 20% of your potential settlement.
 You can also get funding on your settled case, with some companies offering up to 50% of your share of the settlement.

-Benefits of lawsuit loans
+Benefits of legal loans

 There are some potential benefits to taking out a settlement loan on your case.

 One of the main benefits of funding is that it gives plaintiffs and attorneys more time.
 Insurance companies can take advantage of plaintiffs who are out of work and in need of cash urgently by settling for less than a claim is truly worth.
-With the breathing room provided by lawsuit loans plaintiffs can complete treatment and, if needed, allow their attorney the time to litigate their case.
+With the breathing room provided by settlement loans plaintiffs can complete treatment and, if needed, allow their attorney the time to litigate their case.

 - Paying for medical expenses that are not covered by health insurance or a letter of protection